 Allstate Sugar Bowl Track & Field Classic

-After multiple weather-related delays, the Allstate Sugar Bowl Track & Field Classic was cancelled on Saturday afternoon before the completion of many events.
+After multiple weather-related delays, last year’s Allstate Sugar Bowl Track & Field Classic was cancelled on Saturday afternoon before the completion of many events.
 The meet was halted three times due to rain and lightning.
 Those instances, coupled with unfavorable forecasts, led meet organizers to cancel the remainder of the event due to safety concerns for participants, fans and officials.

 Despite the cancellation, the meet had an excellent Friday of action, including a pair of meet records.
 Caitlyn Little, Alabama’s indoor state champ in the 60-meter hurdles, may have been the most impressive competitor.
 The senior from Hoover (Ala.)
 High School set a meet record in the preliminary heat of the 100-meter hurdles, running a 13.64 to break the mark of 13.90 seconds set by Dinesha Bean from Cordova (Tenn.)
 High School in 2008.
 Little also had the top qualifying times in the 100-meter dash (12.04) and the 200-meter dash (24.26).

 The other meet record came in the boys’ javelin as junior Tzuriel Pedigo from Parkview Baptist (Baton Rouge) High School, had a throw of 206-00 to break the record set by Ruston (La.)
 High’s Mark Taylor in 2004.

 4:00 PM Girls Discus*, High Jump & Pole Vault, Boys Shot Put, Long Jump & Javelin*

 4:00 PM 4 x 800 Meter Relay (Final Against Time)

 Boys 110 Meter Hurdles Prelims

 100 Meter Dash Prelims